shancarter/ucb-dataviz-fall-2013/classes/maps-intro/index.md

   library(maptools)
   ```

 3. Download [this zip file](http://scec.usc.edu/internships/useit/content/california-counties-shapefiles) to your local repo.
-Make sure the folder is called "shapes" and the files are inside.
+Save it to a folder called `shapes`.
+It's actually 5 files (if you look at it from a Mac).

   Now load the shapefile using `readShapePoly`

   ```
-  shapes <- readShapePoly("shapes/CaliforniaCounty.shp")
+  shapes <- readShapePoly("shapes/ca/counties.shp")
   ```

   Do the things we always do with data we load: find its class, field names, etc. It's a little trickier for these kinds of objects.
 Also try ```data.frame(shapes)``` and check out the data.